 How to find the cheapest train tickets to Swansea

-There are a number of ways in which you can find cheap train tickets to Swansea to help you save money and explore Wales' second city.
-Whether you are getting a train to Swansea for work or leisure, our Journey Planner can help you find the cheapest available tickets on the days you want to travel.
+Finding cheap train tickets to Swansea needn't be a pain in the backside!
+Whether you're getting a train to Swansea for work or leisure, our Journey Planner can help you find the cheapest available tickets on the days you want to travel.

 Another way to save money on train tickets to Swansea is by purchasing an Advance ticket.
-In most cases, the earlier you book Advance tickets, the more you will benefit from cheap fares to Swansea.
-Advance tickets typically go on sale 12 weeks in advance, so if you are off to hit the shops, watch Swansea City play football or have a night out with friends pencilled in the calendar, simply look out for the “Advance ticket” type when you search for tickets using our Journey Planner or sign up to our Ticket alert to find out as soon as your tickets go on sale.
-Make sure you book these tickets as early as possible, because the longer you wait, the more the price can go up.
+In most cases, the earlier you book Advance tickets, the better the price will be.
+Advance tickets typically go on sale 12 weeks in advance, so if you're off to hit the shops, watch Swansea City play football or have a night out with friends pencilled in the calendar, simply look out for the “Advance ticket” type when you search for tickets using our Journey Planner.
+Alternatively, you can sign up to our Ticket alert service to find out as soon as your tickets go on sale.
+Make sure you book as early as possible, because the longer you wait, the more the price can go up.

 You could also travel at Off-Peak periods, buy Return train tickets instead of two singles and catch the train with 3-9 friends and benefit from a GroupSave discount.
-To find out more, visit our types of train tickets page and see useful ways to get the best value train fares.
+To find out more, visit our ticket types page and see useful ways to get the best value train fares.

 Want even more handy hints on how to save money on train tickets?
 Check out our cheap train tickets page.